 2. Keep it short

 Social media feeds can be noisy these days, so it’s a good idea to keep your video short and snappy.
 Less than a minute is a good rule of thumb.
 Less than 30 seconds is even better.
-If you can pack it into 15 seconds, you’re a genius!
+If you can trim it down to 15 seconds, you’re a genius!
 Biteable video scenes are around 5 seconds each, so keep that in mind as you make your video.

 Make Facebook videos that get results